sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 books, movies, games, comics, and TV shows that feel inspiring, and write them all down, no matter how silly.
 Everyone at the table can add as many titles as they want.

+It's good to explicitly tell the players you're looking for *titles*.

+`TODO: touchstone list illustration`

 ### Step 2